cgtinker/BlendArMocap/README.md

 Blender may has to be restarted during the installation process. <br>

 **Apple User**<br>
-Blender has to be started using the terminal when on mac os as blenders plist doesn't contain a camera permissions request.
+Blender has to be started using the terminal if you plan to use the webcam on mac os as blenders plist doesn't contain a camera permissions request.
-To access the webcam feed blender usually has to be started via the terminal when on mac os.
 Silicone mac users may need to download the intel version of blender.